wp-plugins/cartogiraffe-map/readme.txt

 == Installation ==

-1. Upload the folder "cartogiraffe" within the .zip-file to the `/wp-content/plugins/` directory
+1. Upload the folder "cartogiraffe" within the .zip-file to the `/wp-content/plugins/` directory.
+1a) Alternatively, use "Plugins" => "Install" => "Upload Plugins" in your WP admin panel.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.

+No configuration required, it takes only a minute.

 == Screenshots ==

-1. screenshots/wordpress.png
-2. screenshots/wordpress-frontend.png
+1. The admin panel is easy to use.
+Choose your location, set map style (symbol buttons with word, bus, bycicle and people)
+2. The output is a searchable (if not deactivated), draggable map.
+3. The cycle map gives helpful infrastructure information.
+Cycling is permitted on green paths, but forbidden on black ones.
+Cycleways are red, Cyclepaths gray.
+4. The transport map displays buslines (red), trams (blue), trains and ferries.
+5. The hiking map is perfect for walking and hiking.
+It displays hiking routes (dotted) and best ways for pedestrians (green).
+6. The Berlin Wall is an example for Openstreetmap-Relations.
+Highlight Bike-Routes, Bus-Lines, Boundaries etc.

 == Changelog ==

+= 0.2 =
+Highlight Openstreetmap-Relations in your maps.
+Show your favourite bike-route, hiking route, busline or the boundaries of your district within the map.

 = 0.1 =
 First version - please let me know if you have problems with the plugin.